globalbioticinteractions/globalbioticinteractions/README.md

-Welcome to the Global Biotic Interactions (globi) project.
+Welcome to the Global Biotic Interactions (GloBI) project.
 ======================================

 This mission of this project is to find efficient ways to normalize and integrate species interaction data